 Besides boosting brain health with age, BHB could also be a cognitive enhancer.
 However, we have to rely on mainly anecdotal evidence for this.
 Many people report that the ketogenic diet and exogenous ketones give them extra mental energy, clarity, and focus.
 This might be one benefit you need to experience for yourself.

 Direct effects of BHB on lifespan enhancement haven’t been observed—in humans at least.
-However, one study provided evidence that BHB supplementation can extend the lifespan of the c-elegans worm by as much as 20%, an effect similar to calorie restriction.
+However, one study provided evidence that BHB supplementation can extend the lifespan of the C. elegans nematode by as much as 20%, an effect similar to calorie restriction.

 Besides direct effects of ketone body supplementation, many of the interventions that boost lifespan in organisms like flies and mice—fasting and calorie restriction—probably involve an increase in ketone bodies.